GoogleCloudPlatform/bigquery-utils/tools/cloud_functions/gcs_event_based_ingest/ORDERING.md

 In order to escape the maximum nine-minute (540s) Cloud Function Timeout, the backfill subscriber will re-trigger itself by posting a new `_BACKFILL` file until the `_backlog` for the table prefix is empty.
-When a new success file arrives it is the reponsibility of the publisher to restart the subscriber.
+When a new success file arrives it is the responsibility of the publisher to restart the subscriber.

 ### Note on Handling Race Condition
-we use subscribe_monitor to handle a rare race condition where:
+We use `subscribe_monitor` to handle a rare race condition where:

 1. subscriber reads an empty backlog (before it can delete the _BACKFILL blob...)